papagorgio23/AISports_Chatbot_v2/data/nlu.md

 - Man that didn't really help me.
 - That wasn't very helpful
 - you didn't even help me
+- That did not help

+## intent:ask_whatspossible
+- What can you do LeBron?
+- How can you help me?
+- What do you do?
+- What can you do?
+- What can you even do?
+- What can a chatbot even do?
+- What can a chatbot do?
+- Do you do anything?

 ## intent:out_of_scope
 - You're going to send me a package of tiger cubs?
 Isn't that illegal?